ppsilv/cryptTools/README.md

 # The TRIPLE-DES for C code

-The 3des code code was grab from someone that I cannot remember, if somebary knows who is the guy please let me know to give his credit.
+The 3des code code was grab from someone that I cannot remember, if somebody knows who is the guy please let me know to give his credit.

 Version %s %s %s\n",version,comp_data,comp_hour